root-7325/PewPew-Server-Emulator/README.md

 ## Kind of disclaimer:
  - I'm not related to original PewPew development team.
 If you are author of PewPew and you don't want it to be public then please, create Issue and I'll delete this.
+ - Also I'm not responsible for any things you do with this source.